Netherlands win Worlds mixed relay TTT as Great Britain clinch podium place - Cycling Weekly

 France came across the line to post the second quickest time provisionally, 31 seconds down, and with Denmark not threatening to set the quickest time, Britain now only had to have a quicker time than any of the last three teams on the course to bag themselves a medal.

-Italy were the first team to start of the third and final block, with Germany and the Netherlands also rolling out of the damp start, with all teams now either finished or out on the course.
+Italy were the first team to start of the third and final block, before Germany and the Netherlands also rolled out of the damp start, with all teams now either finished or out on the course.

-Race favourites, the Netherlands, then came through the first checkpoint 10 seconds ahead of Germany, with race organisers seemingly having accurately predicted the correct seeding of the teams.
+Race favourites, the Netherlands, then came through the first checkpoint 10 seconds faster of Germany, with race organisers seeming to have accurately predicted the correct seeding of the nations.

 Their appeared to be some disagreement amongst the male German trio, with Tony Martin and Jasha Sütterlin shaking their heads at the team car as they gingerly rolled around rainy corners.